Ezequiel Tovar Player Props: Rockies vs. Brewers

 Brewers Pitching Rankings

-- The Brewers pitching staff ranks 27th in the league with a collective 7.7 strikeouts per nine innings.
+- The 7.9 strikeouts per nine innings compiled by the Brewers pitching staff ranks 25th in the league.

-- The Brewers have a 3.33 team ERA that ranks third among all MLB pitching staffs.
+- The Brewers have the third-ranked team ERA among all MLB pitching staffs (3.34).

-- Brewers pitchers combine to give up 30 total home runs at a clip of 1.1 per game (to rank 11th in baseball).
+- The Brewers rank 12th in baseball in home runs allowed (32 total, 1.1 per game).

-- Peralta gets the start for the Brewers, his sixth of the season.
-He is 3-2 with a 3.14 ERA and 31 strikeouts in 28 2/3 innings pitched.
+- Lauer gets the start for the Brewers, his sixth of the season.
+He is 3-2 with a 5.19 ERA and 23 strikeouts through 26 2/3 innings pitched.

-- In his most recent appearance on Wednesday, the righty threw six innings against the Detroit Tigers, allowing no earned runs while surrendering four hits.
+- The left-hander last pitched on Tuesday, April 25 against the Detroit Tigers, when he tossed three innings, allowing four earned runs while giving up eight hits.

+- In five games this season, the 27-year-old has amassed a 5.19 ERA and 8 strikeouts per nine innings, while giving up a batting average of .287 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.